Which FPL players are nearing a ban?

 CURRENTLY SUSPENDED OR RETURNING FROM A BAN

-Joao Palhinha (£4.9m) became the first Premier League player to reach 10 yellow cards for the season when being booked in Fulham’s draw with Wolverhampton Wanderers on Friday.
+Joao Palhinha (£4.9m) became the first Premier League player to reach 10 yellow cards, swiftly followed by Joelinton (£5.9m).

-He’ll now serve a two-match ban in the league, missing Gameweeks 26 and 27.
+Both players are now serving two-match bans and will return in Gameweek 29.

-Manchester United and Newcastle United return to Premier League action in Gameweek 26 and they’ll both have key midfielders back from three-match bans.
+Cheick Doucoure (£5.0m) will be suspended for the first part of Crystal Palace’s Gameweek 27 double-header, meanwhile, after being dismissed for two bookings on Saturday.

 Keep your eyes peeled on our Suspension Tightrope widget over the coming weeks and months, as we’ll be updating that after every Gameweek to keep you informed on the latest disciplinary developments.